• Instagram

 Microplane

-Microplane grater on a countertop.
+Microplane grater with a black handle on a white countertop.

 Microplanes aren't just handy for grating parmesan and citrus zest, I also love grating ginger and garlic on a Microplane when I don't feel like mincing them.
 I own different coarseness graters, which are all helpful, but this Microplane is the one I use the most.